Find Grad Schools

 3 Yearly Graduations

 The 17th most popular school in the country for medical illustration majors who are seeking their graduate certificate is University of North Carolina at Charlotte.
 Each year, around 30,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
-For the 2020-2021 academic year, 3 graduate certificates were handed out to medical illustration majors at UNC Charlotte.
-Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 3 people received their graduate certificate in medical illustration from UNC Charlotte.
+Around 48% of these students were from an underrepresented racial-ethnic group, and 91% were women.

 #18